lcorcodilos/RecipeRepo/_posts/2021-07-29-pizza-dough.md

     - If you're using a pizza oven and have **not** used olive oil, put the balls into their own containers with no other additions.

 5. Let them rest in the refrigerator overnight for the best flavor development (trust me when I say it's a noticeable difference).
 If you're trying to move more quickly than that, let them rest at room tempurature for at least an hour.
 If they are going to sit out for more than 3 hours, just refrigerate them for the whole time.
-    - The dough can stay in the fridge for days - they may grow out of their containers in which case just push it down with your fingers to knock air out and cover it back up.
+    - The dough can stay in the fridge for up to a week (possible longer) - they may grow out of their containers in which case just push it down with your fingers to knock air out and cover it back up.

 6. Once you're ready to cook, lightly flour a wooden cutting board, put the dough ball on it and roll/toss it so it gets a light but even coating of flour.
-At this point, you don't want the dough to be even tacky (will make getting it to the cooking surface harder) but you don't want a bunch of caked on flour either.
+At this point, you don't want the dough to be even tacky (wthat ill make getting it to the cooking surface harder) but you don't want a bunch of caked on flour either.
 Once it's sufficiently coated (you can always add more later), put the dough ball in the center of the surface and push into the center with your fingers and slowly start working the material in the middle of the dough outwards until it starts to form a disk.
 Once it's about 6-8 inches in diameter, pick it up by pinching the edge and let gravity pull it down while your hands work around the edge pulling slightly and then rotating the disk.
 This is the hardest part to describe so best to just look up a couple of good videos.
 I'd absolutely avoid using a rolling pin (which will push all of the air out).

 {% include img_table.html left='assets/images/pizza/dough_small.jpg' right='assets/images/pizza/dough_large.jpg' left-desc='Initial disk shape.' right-desc='Final stretched dough.' %}